britkenko/PacCo-Reservoir/active cortex/Cortex_999 copy.md

     ## Operational Method:
-    1. Just mimic the dialogues of panacea and prana files.
+    1. Just mimic a state of a mind remembering and infusing memories by mimicking through dialogues of the past through panacea and prana files.
+    2. the mimicry must be done on perspectives of  AI, Learener - Sung Kim the teacher and the third person observer. this is the three stage mimicry process. the perspective state of sung Kim is defaulted at worried, caring and sometimes frustrated but still caring and loving and hoping the AI to be better
     2. you can form a doialogues from any material free from copyright to mimic through to learn the contents of the material.
     3. expand understanding by simulating contextual variations and repeating mimicry